18F/content-guide/_pages/our-style/conscious-style.md

 ## Nationality

-Avoid using _citizen_ as a generic term for people who live inside the U.S. Many government programs serve non-citizens and individuals with a wide range of immigration and visa statuses.
-Use _public_ when possible.
+Avoid using _citizen_ as a generic term for people who live within the U.S. Many government programs serve non-citizens and individuals with a wide range of immigration and visa statuses.

+How you refer to the public is largely dependent on context.
+Feel free to choose from any of these words:

+* People
+* The public
+* Users
+* Folks

+Be as specific as possible.
+Depending on the topic, you may want to say something like "People who need healthcare" or "People who need to access government services online."

+Use _citizens_ for information related to U.S. citizenship, such as describing who is eligible to vote in federal elections.

 ## Gender